agraf/kiwi-tutorial/README.md

 Now select "Create package" from the Overview tab and call it "moon_buggy_image".
 Save changes.
-Add config.kiwi, config.sh and cloud-cfg-swapfile.tgz from your local image source directory, but replace the list of repositories in config.kiwi with a simple
+Add config.kiwi, config.sh and cloud-cfg-swapfile.tgz from your local image source directory.

+> (tip: You can use the osc command line tool to add files easier than with the
+> Web UI.
+You will need to run a "co" on the package, copy all files in, run
+> "addremove", then "ci".)

+The config.kiwi file now still contains local URLs for its repositories which can not be used from OBS.
+However, OBS already knows all repositories we want to build against, so we can just reuse its internal logic.
+For that, replace all repository tags in config.kiwi with this single snippet:

     <repository type="rpm-md">
         <source path="obsrepositories:/"/>
     </repository>

-(tip: You can use the osc command line tool to add files easier than with the Web UI.
-You will need to run a "co" on the package, copy all files in, run "addremove", then "ci".)

-Now that all files are in, wait for the image build to finish.
+Now that all files are in OBS, wait for the image build to finish.

 In this setup, every change to the sources of the moon-buggy package will automatically spawn a build of the image once the package build is done.
 The same is true for inter-package dependencies.

-Try to grab the image from the server and verify it works.
+When the build is done, try to grab the image from the server and verify it works.

 All of the build service pieces you used can be hosted on-site at your facility as well.
 There is nothing that binds you to the publicly hosted OBS version.

+Congratulations, you can now dive into the wonderful world of image building with kiwi!